 Staves Consulting is available to review the specifications before they go out as well as the bids you receive and to try to reduce the total cost of construction.

-Contact Staves Consulting and tell us what your needs and concerns are.
-You may call us at 1-406-656-7086, email directly or fill out a short form that tells us a little bit about your project.
+Do you still have questions or concerns?
+Contact Staves Consulting and we'll be happy to help.
+Call us at 1-406-862-0077, email directly or fill out a short form that tells us a little bit about your project.